AntonyHwang/Lattice-Structure-Computation-Program/README.md

 python app.py
 ```

-input the model you want to multiply `45` or `90`, followed by the dimensions of the volume `X x Y x Z`.
+input the model you want to multiply `45` or `90`, followed by the dimensions of the volume `x,y,z`.

 Output files are placed in lattice\output in .stl and .msh format